brightmanforever022/api-v1-client-node/blockexplorer/README.md

 ## Methods

-All method options can include an `api_code` property to prevent hitting request limits.
+All method options can include an `apiCode` property to prevent hitting request limits.

 ### getBlock